wlonk/arcadia/appendices/spells.rst

  - You develop stigmata-like wounds that will not heal.
  - You feel like space stretches and shrinks unpredictably, and you often feel like you are falling.
- - You have a constant sensation of being watched.
  - You no longer bleed when pricked or cut.
 You may, of course, still die.
  - Your reflection is wrong: it is faded, angled incorrectly, or simply